The Mid Rim

 THREE YEARS AFTER THE CLONE WARS

-Soleil wipes the sleep from her eyes, still groggy after being woken by the transmission from the Imperial Courier Service.
+Soleil wipes the sleep from her eyes, still groggy after being woken by the transmission from the ICS.
 Heading up to the cockpit, she punches in the coordinates for Fornax Station, and goes to wake up Tik’Trii while S19-N5 calculates the jump to hyperspace.
 A sleepy Tik’Trii climbs the ladder to the cockpit, as Soleil sets about waking the other members of your crew for the stop-over.
 After a couple hours in hyperspace, they reach Fornax Station, orbiting the ringed gas-giant.
 Tik’Trii smoothly cruises Ataraxia into a docking bay and Soleil, Raighl, Oduph, Max and Tik’Trii disembark and work their way through the station’s corridors to the administration level.
 Approaching an office, Soleil notices an old man with ill-fitting clothing behind an enclosed counter who looks up and regards the crew as they approach.
 “Yes?”
 The man asks, “What can I do for you?” ‘’Are you Li-Shen?’’
-Soleil asks, showing him a copy of her Imperial Courier Service transmission. ‘’Ah!
+Soleil asks, showing him a copy of her ICS transmission. ‘’Ah!
 Why yes indeed.
 My name is Li-Shen, and you must be the Captain I’ve been waiting on.
 You know you should have more respect for your elders, I think I strained something hauling your package into the courier depot!
 Tzao-gao!
 Not enough droids to do the work around here,’’ the old man grumbles before shuffling into the back of the office.

 After some loud crashing noises, Li-Shen comes out of the office carrying out a rectangular container, almost two metres long with the help of a protocol droid and places it on the floor.
 “This is the package Captain.
 Now place your thumb here to confirm your genetic identity,” The old man says, as Soleil touches her finger to the datapad he has placed on top of the container.
 Once the datapad confirms Soleil’s identity, Li-Shen seems satisfied and shuffles back to the office, leaving her with the unknown package.

 Reaching out, Soleil tries an edge of the container, finding a release trigger for the lid.
 Oduph gives her a hand hauling off the heavy lid, and suddenly Soleil‘s staring into a familiar face, one she hasn’t seen since the Clone Wars.
 Corporal Cresh, blue hair styled into a crest, is lying in the container in scrubbed Clone armor as if prepared for a state funeral.
 “What’d go you order a dead guy for Captain?
 I could have found you one, if you really wanted one I guess,” Oduph asks, scratching one of his eyestalks in confusion.
 “Out!
 Out!
 Out!”
 Li-Shen hisses at the five of them, motioning Soleil away from the container holding Cresh. ‘’I can’t have bodies coming through my station Captain!
-Not through the Imperial Courier Service, the Galactic Empire will cut my funding and end service to the station.
+Not through the ICS, the Empire will cut my funding and end service to the station.
 Or worse!
 They might come here with their stormtroopers, shooting up the place, disrupting my business!
 Get that out of here Captain, now!"
 Sealing the container again, Soleil and Oduph lift it carefully and the five of them return to Ataraxia, leaving the old administrator Li-Shen fuming.
 Setting Cresh’s ‘coffin’ into the starboard cargo hold, Soleil goes about explaining to her crew her history with Corporal Cresh in the Clone Wars, while Raighl searches Cresh’s body for any indication of why he was shipped to Soleil.

 Raighl eventually pulls a small holoprojector from a hidden nook in the container, which plays a holo message. ‘’Hello this is CT-7354.
-My name is Cresh, and this message is intended for Sergeant Soleil, formerly of the Galactic Republic military.
+My name is Cresh, and this message is intended for Sergeant Soleil, formerly of the Republic military.
 I sure hope you’re the one listening to this Sarge.
 I have little time, I’ve made so many mistakes and I know I’m getting put out of commission soon, I’m just hoping you can help this soldier complete one last mission for old time’s sake.
 I need you to get my body to my brothers on Mygeeto, led by a man named Rex; they deserve to know what happened to me and that what we did during the war wasn’t our fault.
 The nightmare is finally over for me Sarge, take this Clone home and the truth along with him.‘’ The holo recording ends, and a serious of medical charts and diagrams begin displaying, which end when Soleil promptly shuts off the holoprojector.
 "I guess we’re heading to Mygeeto," she says, directing Tik’Trii and Raiden to plot a course to Mygeeto and calculate the jump to hyperspace.
 Oduph raises an eyestalk at Soleil questioningly, “Captain, I don’t see the percentage in dealing with a dead guy.
 How are we gonna get paid again?”
 Raighl shoots him a dirty look, while Soleil gets up from the couch and leaves the lounge to get some much needed rest.

 Nearly two days in hyperspace pass before they reach Mygeeto, but immediately the calm is broken as Ataraxia is hit with a laser blast, sending the whole ship rocking.
 Soleil vaults up the ladder to the cockpit; Tik’Trii is at the pilot controls, Raighl is co-piloting, while Oduph is at the gunner controls.
 No sooner can Soleil ask for an update, than a transmission is broadcast over the internal comms, as it is forwarded through Ataraxia‘s systems. ’’This is second-lieutenant Warrens of the Imperial Navy.
 We have been diverted by ISB to run scans on suspicious vessels in this system, and you match descriptions forwarded to us by administration on Fornax Station.
 You will stand down and be boarded while we search your vessel for contraband.
 Any resistance will result in your termination.‘’ Soleil activates the comms and sends a message to the Imperial gunship closing in on Ataraxia.
 "Whoa!
 Not so fast lieutenant, you knocked out our airlock control with that warning shot of yours.
 No can do with the whole boarding thing, assuming you don’t want to take a walk into hard vacuum?"
 The comms system’s holoprojector activates, displaying a black-haired man not yet middle-age, with extensive burns on the left side of his face, down to his neck.
 “Captain.
 You will hand over that body or else,” the Imperial officer threatens. " Wow, you really want that Clone.
 Now how exactly are you going to get it if you blow up my ship?
 That body will go up with the rest of us if you do," Soleil turns away from the holoprojector and assk Tik’Trii quietly, “Think you can outrun this guy?”
 Tik’Trii smirks and comically thuds his diminutive chest with an even smaller fist.
 “Tik’Trii can outrun them all Captain!”